 Welcome to the newest nature center in Minnesota – the Sally Manzara Interpretive Nature Center located in Lake Elmo’s Sunfish Lake Park.
 There is no admission charge to the Park, which is open dawn to dusk.
 Admission to the nature center is also free.
+You may call the nature center at 651-408-2838 to reach the receptionist (weekday mornings and some other open times) or leave a voice mail at any time.

 For volunteer opportunities, go to Positions Available tab.